 Direction

-Before you head back to the main station, the traditional Bratwurstglöcklein restaurant in the Handwerkerhof offers you the last opportunity to try some real Nuremberg specialities of the hearty kind - be it the widely praised grilled sausages or delicacies for those who like to try, such as salted heart and Züngerl.
-When you leave the Handwerkerhof through the Frauentor gate, you are already directly at Bahnhofsplatz.
+Before you make your way back to the main station, the traditional Bratwurstglöcklein restaurant in the Handwerkerhof offers you the last opportunity to try some real Nuremberg specialities of the hearty kind - be it the widely praised grilled sausages or delicacies for those who like to try them, such as salted heart and Züngerl.
+If you leave the Handwerkerhof through the Frauentor, you will find yourself directly at the Bahnhofsplatz.